Denmark–Sweden football rivalry

 The Denmark–Sweden football rivalry is a highly competitive sports rivalry that exists between the national men's football teams of Denmark and Sweden.
 The clashes between the two neighbouring countries has since the very first match in 1913 attracted large crowds that have witnessed several spectacular games and controversial incidents, despite the fact that the two teams very seldom have met in any of the larger international football tournaments.
-Sweden leads the series 46–20–41.
+Sweden leads the series 46–20–43.

 Memorable competitive matches

 Euro 1992 group match

 Hosting the 1992 European Championships, Sweden was playing in only its second-ever game in the tournament's history when they faced Denmark at Råsunda Stadium in Solna.
 A goal from Tomas Brolin was enough to give Sweden its first-ever Euro victory with a 1–0 win over Denmark.
-Sweden finished ahead of eventual winners Denmark in the group.
+Sweden finished ahead of Denmark in the group, but Denmark would go on to win the tournament.

 Euro 2004 group match

 In the group stage of the UEFA Euro 2004 tournament, the two teams met each other for the first competitive game since the UEFA Euro 1992 group stage, and the first rivalry game since April 2000.

 Prior to the game on 22 June 2004, the group C standings were as shown in the adjacent table.
 Simultaneously with the game, Italy faced Bulgaria.
 With a win, Italy would advance from the group stage, unless Denmark and Sweden drew their game, causing all three teams to end with five points.
 The tiebreaker would then be the match results between the tied teams, and with Sweden playing 1–1 and Denmark 0–0 with Italy, a Denmark-Sweden draw of 2–2 or higher would leave Italy with one goal from the tied matches, and send both Sweden and Denmark through to the quarter finals, regardless of the Italian side's efforts.

 After a 28th-minute opener by Jon Dahl Tomasson, Henrik Larsson equalised on a penalty shortly after the break.
 Tomasson brought Denmark one up again in the 66th minute, but just minutes before the final whistle, Mattias Jonson equalised for Sweden to make up the final score of 2–2.

 The Italians, meanwhile, had beaten Bulgaria by 2–1 on a goal in the fourth minute of stoppage time, which would have otherwise sent them through.
 This caused an uproar within the Italian team, with goalkeeper Gianluigi Buffon and Italian football federation president Franco Carraro both accusing the Danish and Swedish team of match fixing.
 However then-Italian manager Giovanni Trapattoni said that neither he nor the federation would protest against the result.
 UEFA did not investigate the case.